mamillapalli-charishma/Mamillapalli-Charishma/README.md

 My work includes projects such as spam detection, sentiment analysis, and sales data analysis, where I applied machine learning techniques to extract insights and solve real-world problems.
 I have also worked on developing an AI-powered financial empowerment application with features like predictive analytics and expense tracking.

-I am interested in Machine Learning Engineer roles and focused on strengthening my skills in model development, data analysis, and building end-to-end intelligent systems.
+I am interested in Machine Learning Engineer roles as well as interested in research-oriented roles such as AI and ML Researcher.
+I am focused on strengthening my skills in model development, data analysis, and building end-to-end intelligent systems.

 Currently, I am working on improving my portfolio by developing impactful projects and gaining deeper expertise in applied AI.